EritosinSalami/Candy_Distributor/README.md

 - Shuffling between two channel is what is best but the best performing channel is unknown.
 The “unknown” channel should be investigated by adding a tracking parameter to all marketing campaigns to identify the source that currently drives 16% conversion (the highest) and scale the best‑performing channel while it substitutes with Paid search (12%) and can as well replace with Organic search (11%) to reduce cost of marketing.

 ---
+NOTE; shipping dates were corrupted and some of the customers had no distance data (longitude, latitude)

 ## 8. Author